perty/todo-board/README.md

 Experimenting with a tech stack of Spring Boot and Elm to create a desktop application.

-When the user double-click the jar, a web server is started and a browser page is opened, pointing at [http://localhost:59092/](http://localhost:59092/).
+When the user double-clicks the jar, a web server is started and a browser page is opened, pointing at [http://localhost:59092/](http://localhost:59092/).

 This may or may not work, depending on the user's environment.
 If you want to distribute a Java desktop application to all kinds of computers, then you have some reading to do. :)

 ## Build instructions

 1. Create a distribution copy of it with  `npm run dist` in the `src/main/elm` directory.
 2. Go to top level directory and build the application with `mvn install`.
-The application is `target/board-1.0.0.SNAPSHOT.jar` folder.
+The application is `target/board-1.0.0.SNAPSHOT.jar`.

 ## Hot load development